bihealth/sodar-core/docs/source/major_changes.rst

 - Add user active status in remote sync
 - Add general purpose HTTP 503 API exception class
 - Replace Markupfield and Pagedown with Martor for Markdown rendering
+- Replace Black and Flake8 with Ruff for linting and formatting
+- Update Makefile for new check, format and lint commands
 - Fix batchupdateroles role promoting
 - Fix app setting API get() exception handling with PROJECT_USER scope
 - Remove deprecated test base classes and mixins